 A la carte items are priced and made available for sell to students during breakfast and lunch.
-At elementary sites, this includes extra entrée items, juice, milk, and other items offered on the menu that day that meet the Smart Snack regulations.
-Leslie County High offers for sell the same items as elementary sites, water, and a variety of other food items that are Smart Snack compliant.
+All food and beverage items sold a la carte in the cafeteria must be in compliance with the Smart Snack guidelines.
+At elementary sites, this includes extra entrée items, juice, and milk.
+Leslie County High offers for sell the same items as elementary sites, water, and a variety of other food and beverage items that are Smart Snack compliant.